jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 ## Best regards,

-Thanks for making it all the way to the end!
+Thanks for making it to the end!
 If you're fascinated by how **Python and NetworkX** can uncover the **hidden structure of global trade**, you're one of us.

 **Got questions?** Curious about another product’s trade network?
 Drop a comment below and I might cover it next time (yes, even soybeans and beef 🫛 🐂).

 And hey — if you enjoyed the analysis, **click the heart🩷**!
-It really motivates me to dive deeper into the data ocean.
+It motivates me to dive deeper into the data ocean.

 Until next time, data nerds! 📊🐍